Skip to navigation Skip to content

 Complete the fields:

-• From: enter the Medicare Compensation Recovery mailbox email address
+• From: Select Medicare Compensation Recovery mailbox email address from the dropdown menu

 • Date Sent and Subject (in email body): add the original sent date and originator’s email subject to the body of the email.
 The subject of the email to be sent has already been pre-populated